Mike Davis Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Recent Performances

-- In last week's outing against the Lions, Davis ran the ball seven times for 28 yards (four yards per carry).
+- In last week's outing against the Lions, Davis carried the ball seven times for 28 yards (four yards per attempt).

 Davis' Atlanta Teammates